Australian Institute of Health and Welfare (2022) Health system overview, AIHW, Australian Government, accessed 09 February 2023.

 For more information on the health system, see:

-Biggs A 2016.
-Medicare: a quick guide.
-Canberra: Department of Parliamentary Services.
-Viewed 21 October 2019.
+Biggs A (2016) Medicare: a quick guide, Department of Parliamentary Services, Australian Government, accessed 21 October 2019.

-Biggs A & Cook L 2018.
-Health in Australia: a quick guide.
-Canberra: Department of Parliamentary Services.
-Viewed 21 October 2019.
+Biggs A and Cook L (2018) Health in Australia: a quick guide, Department of Parliamentary Services, Australian Government, accessed 21 October 2019.

-Department of Health 2019.
-The Australian health system.
-Canberra: Department of Health.
-Viewed 5 November 2019.
+Department of Health (2019) The Australian health system, Department of Health, Australian Government, accessed 5 November 2019.

-Duckett S & Willcox S 2015.
-The Australian health care system.
-5th edn.
-South Melbourne: Oxford University Press.
+Duckett S and Willcox S (2015) The Australian health care system, 5th edn, Oxford University Press, Melbourne.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.